YYashSingh-9/ordinary-site/README.md

 - 9.CSS-Modules
 - 10.React-toastify

+<h2>Important points.</h2>
    <h2>Open to suggestions🤠</h2>
    <h3>This project is V.1</h3>
-   <h3>This project's backend it hosted on Render so it may take few seconds to load at first.So please wait for few seconds or reload the page again. <hr/> The experience would be worth the wait.</h3>
+   <h3>This project's backend is hosted on Render free verison so it may take few seconds to load at first.So please wait for few seconds or reload the page again. <hr/> The experience would be worth the wait.</h3>

-   <p></p>
+   <p>This web app is mobile first responsive , Rest API is fully tested with Postman and with many hours of testing of in use of this API </p>